iter-tools/iter-tools/src/types/API.md

 ## Other types

-### Comparator
+### compare

-A comparator is used to determine sort order.
-Comparators in iter-tools exactly match the comparator API expected by `Array.prototype.sort`.
-Comparators are always sync functions, even when sorting async iterables.
+A `compare` callback is used to determine sort order.
+These methods have the same API the callback used in `Array.prototype.sort`. `compare` callbacks must always return synchronously, even when sorting async iterables.

-#### The Default Comparator

-The default comparator is the same as that used by `Array.prototype.sort`:
+A default value is always provided, again the same as is used by `Array.prototype.sort`:

 ```js
 (a, b) => (a > b ?
 1 : b > a ? -1 : 0);
 ```

-It will sort numbers by their value, and strings lexicographically.
+This code sorts numbers by their value, and strings lexicographically.